donovan-townes/Breeze-Club-Abby/README.md

 Abby's most notable feature is her chatbot.
 She uses the [OpenAI API](https://openai.com/) to generate responses to messages.
 She has a few different personas that you can set her to.
 You can also set her personality strength.
 The default persona is `bunny` and the default personality strength is 0.5.
 You start up a conversation with Abby by using a summon word such as `hey abby` or anything that is in the `summon.json` file, She will start interacting with the user and continue to do so until the user dismisses her or a minute passes.
 The conversation with the user is saved to a database (Mongo Database) and is encrypted.
 You can clear this database by using the `clear_conv` command.
 This is useful if the conversation logs are too long.

+## Image Generation

+Abby has a few image generation commands.
+These commands utilize the [Stability AI API](https://stability-ai.com/).
+You can learn more about the API [here](https://stability-ai.com/docs).

 ## Other Awesome Features (To be added)

 This will be a evolving documentation as the bot is still under development.
 I will be adding more features as I go along.
 If you have any suggestions, please post them in the Discord server.
 If you want to contribute, please contact me on Discord.
 (I'm `@z8phyr_`)

 ## Credits

 Thanks to brndndiaz for helping me with setting up a lot of the bot's features.
-You can check out his github [here](github.com/brndndiaz).
+You can check out his work [here](https://brndndiaz.dev).

 Thanks to the [Breeze Club](https://discord.gg/yGsBGQAC49) members for being awesome and for letting me make this bot for them.

 ## License